 In general, all questions pertaining to practice and scheduling (times, locations, departures, returns, etc.) should be directed to the team coach and not to the Athletic Director.
 Daily games and last-minute changes are communicated via email and/or school announcements by 2pm daily (if possible).
-TA Athletic schedules can be found on TeamSnap for all team members including each practice, roster, team communication, etc.
+TA Athletic schedules can be found on Trinity Academy website for the public and on TeamSnap for all team members including each practice, roster, team communication, etc.